Posted on Leave a comment

 Then again, our lives are often more compartmentalized than we think.
 Coworkers we’ve worked beside for years upon years, though they’ve never met our families, to give one example.
 Or, like how this particular gang never really ventured down to campus or Grandview much, just as my campus and Grandview friends were almost never up here.

 Bored on some random winter weeknight, I decide to call them up, having not seen these folks for a number of weeks myself.
-Since Doug Freshwater moved away and I left Kroger, that outrageous era had ended and I hadn’t been on this northwest end of town much.
+Since Doug Freshwater moved away and I had temporarily left Kroger, that outrageous era had ended and I hadn’t been on this northwest end of town much.
 Learning now that a bunch of them are heading to DiMarco’s, Damon and I decide to ride up there ourselves.

 Their younger brother Tommy now occupies Doug’s old couch, and Dane, who’s gotten into one bad situation after another over the course of a few weeks, has wound up getting fired from his most recent job, at a department store, for not showing up, and basically just dicking around when he did make it in.
 Then he busts out the windshield of Maria’s car during a nasty fight, and Mike Nelson drops him to the ground with a haymaker and he’s kicked out of their pad as well, exiled from the charmed circle of friends.